SpatialViz-Bench: A Cognitively-Grounded Benchmark for Diagnosing Spatial Visualization in MLLMs: Introduction

-Despite the inclusion of \textit{spatial visualization} items in existing multimodal reasoning benchmarks, these tasks are usually buried under broader categories such as mathematical or logical reasoning (see~\autoref{fig:comp}) rather than treated as dedicated spatial‐reasoning challenges.
-Consequently, they primarily test whether a model can “solve” a given problem, rather than driving research toward core spatial abilities.
-Moreover, most examples are drawn from publicly available sources, online IQ tests, psychological batteries, administrative exams, and math contests, which risks overlap between training and evaluation data and undermines reliability.
-The scarcity of items per subskill also magnifies random error, while heterogeneous formats make it hard to distinguish true reasoning failures from misreading.
-Even when models may have seen similar problems during pretraining, performance remains poor.
+Despite their importance as dedicated spatial-reasoning challenges, \textit{spatial visualization} tasks are often buried under broader categories like mathematical or logical reasoning, appearing as multimodal puzzles or 3D geometry problems.
+This categorization obscures the evaluation of \textit{spatial visualization} as a distinct capability and focuses on ``solving'' a problem rather than driving research toward core spatial abilities.
+Moreover, most examples are drawn from publicly available sources, online IQ tests, administrative exams, and math contests, which risks overlap between training and evaluation data and undermines reliability.
+The scarcity of items per subskill also magnifies random error, while heterogeneous formats make it hard to distinguish true reasoning failures from misinterpretation.
+Consequently, even with potential pretraining exposure, performance remains poor.
 State-of-the-art systems score just \emph{27.64} on 3D Geometry in MM-IQ~\citep{mmiq} and \emph{26.00} on Descriptive Geometry in MathVision~\citep{mathvision}.
-To address these issues, a scalable, standardized benchmark for \textit{spatial visualization} is necessary and meaningful, ensuring fair evaluation, enabling diagnostic analysis of failure modes, and providing clear targets for model improvement.
+Beyond task difficulty, the modern paradigm of pretraining on vast, scraped internet data fundamentally challenges evaluation validity~\citep{data_contamination}, a problem exacerbated by proprietary datasets that make auditing for contamination impossible.
+This fundamental challenge calls for a new generation of benchmarks with dynamically updatable test banks to ensure persistent evaluation integrity~\citep{surveyllmbench}.

-\textit{Spatial visualization}, a high-level spatial skill, is essential for MLLMs to succeed in diverse downstream tasks.
-In embodied intelligence, for instance, robots navigating 3D environments rely on \textit{spatial visualization} for accurate scene understanding, action planning, and internal simulation.
-Directly measuring these skills in complex applications is difficult, since many factors can affect task outcomes.
-Like human exams that isolate core competencies, evaluating models on basic spatial tasks pinpoints their true abilities.
-And strong results on these foundational challenges reliably signal readiness for more advanced spatial problems.
+To address these shortcomings, we introduce \textit{\textbf{SpatialViz-Bench}}, a novel benchmark designed to formally evaluate the \textit{spatial visualization} capabilities of MLLMs, comprising a framework of \emph{4} key sub-abilities(mental rotation, mental folding, visual penetration, and mental animation) from which \emph{12} targeted tasks are designed for comprehensive assessment.
+Inspired by benchmarks like CLEVR~\citep{clevr}, a diagnostic benchmark for \textit{spatial perception}, which uses Blender~\citep{blender} for data generation, we developed a pipeline that integrates Python with FreeCAD~\citep{freecad} for the programmatic generation of novel test cases, enabling scalable task expansion while effectively preventing data contamination by dynamically updating the test bank through randomized generation.
+We employ standardized question templates to minimize errors arising from varied instructions.
+Furthermore, programmatic generation allows us to control task difficulty precisely and to create distractors with explanations systematically.